oseph/daily-process/README.md

-# daily-process
+# Daily Process Sketchbook
-Processing sketches

-A collection of Processing sketches in my spare time.
+A collection of Processing sketches created in my spare time.
+Trying to make (sometimes simple) pretty things, but not necessarily daily.
-My only criteria: make it aesthetically pleasing (somehow).